scorpionjeger/PATMOS_ORB_SLAM2/README.md

 This feature is tested with boost 1.64 and it works fine mostly.
 There is still some occasional segmentfault to dig in.

-# 11. ORB_SLAM2 usage with PATMOS
+# 12. ORB_SLAM2 usage with PATMOS

-please see the attached word document that searves as a manual for this feature.
+please see the attached word document that serves as a manual for this feature.